 Chemistry or Electricity?

 We know that almost every healthy male-female relationship starts off in some sort of emotionally-charged way.
+How’s that for an understatement!
 I had a friend who called it “chemistry”.
 Later I found out she worked in a chemistry lab.
-So, then I called it “electricity” instead, because it zinged.
+So, then I changed it to “electricity” because it zinged.

 In Genesis chapter two, Adam gets zinged, bursts into poetry and blurts out the first recorded human words immediately upon seeing the woman God made for him.
 Ladies, you probably already know this, but you haven’t lost any of that impact over the millennnia!